senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 ### Performance issues in computation graph

-Performance problems are perhaps even more challenging to track down.
+Performance problems can be very challenging to track down.
 Looking at the computation graph is necessary to know what Theano is actually doing under the hood.
 Analyzing the graph is easier if you first try to simplify the computation, as long as the performance issue won't disappear.

-Print the computation graph using theano.printing.debugprint().
-You can print the graph at any point when you’re constructing it, but only the final graph compiled using theano.function() shows the actual operations and memory transfers that will take place.
+Print the computation graph using `theano.printing.debugprint()`.
+You can print the graph at any point when you’re constructing it, but only the final graph compiled using `theano.function()` shows the actual operations and memory transfers that will take place.
 You can display the compiled graph of function `f` using `theano.printing.debugprint(f)`.
 If you have Graphviz and pydot installed, you can even print a pretty image using